 He has also written "film pieces" for Conde Nast and Vogue Italia.

 In late 2009 Jordan started to write, produce and direct "Irwin & Fran".
-A feature film with and about Professor Irwin Corey and his wife for over 70 years, Fran.
+A feature film with and about Professor Irwin Corey and his wife of over 70 years, Fran.
 The film also stars actress Susan Sarandon and comedian, political activist Dick Gregory.
 The film won Best Narrative Film at the 2013 People's Film Festival in New York City.

 In 2010 Jordan was the Italian Producer of Sofia Coppola's "Somewhere" which won the Golden Lion at the Venice Film Festival.